brechtm/rinohtype/doc/index.rst

 * built on Unicode; ready for non-latin languages

-RinohType is currently in a beta phase.
+Rinohtype is currently in a beta phase.
 We are working toward a first stable release.

-RinohType is open source software licensed under the `GNU AGPL 3.0`_.
+Rinohtype is open source software licensed under the `GNU AGPL 3.0`_.
 Practically, this means you are free to use it in open-source software, but not in (commercial) closed-source software.
 For this purpose, you need a commercial license (see http://www.opqode.com/).
-We are also available for consultancy projects involving RinohType, so please don't hesitate to contact us.
+We are also available for consultancy projects involving rinohtype, so please don't hesitate to contact us.

 .. _GNU AGPL 3.0: http://www.gnu.org/licenses/agpl-3.0.en.html